TeamEXR/shutan-dev-wiki/All you need to know before SRE.md

-# Introduction to Reverse Engineering
+# All you need to know before reverse engineering software

 Reverse Engineering (RE for short in this guide) is the art of taking something completely unknown, pulling it apart, documenting how each part works and how they form a whole together.